The Benefits of Growing Duckweed

 Duckweed as a Water Filter

 Duckweed loves muck.
-It can clean the water from farms which are rearing cows, hogs, chickens etc. The run-off from these farms can cause an ecological nightmare if left untreated and allowed to leech down into the water table.
+It can clean the water from farms which are rearing cows, hogs, chickens etc. The run-off from these farms can cause an ecological nightmare if left untreated and allowed to leach down into the water table.
 Duckweed can clean this water by absorbing the resulting chemicals.

 In Palestine, they are looking at using duckweed to clean their water systems as they have very limited fresh water available.
-Using this natural low cost water treatment is not only good for the country but the environment as well.
+Using this natural low-cost water treatment is not only good for the country but the environment as well, it's a win-win situation.

 Control of Mosquitoes Using Duckweed

 Mosquitoes love shallow still pools of water to lay their eggs in.
 This is a major problem in many countries, not just third world countries.
 Duckweed could be the solution.

 Because duckweed covers the surface like a thick blanket, it blocks the mosquito from laying eggs.
 Malaria, yellow fever, dengue fever, and the Zika virus are four of the diseases spread by mosquitoes here in Brazil and other parts of the world.

 Stop mosquitoes breeding and you drastically reduce the number of illnesses and deaths attributed to them.
-According to the World Health Organization (WHO) mosquitoes are endemic in 91 countries are affect 40% of the world's population.
+According to the World Health Organization (WHO) mosquitoes are endemic in 91 countries and affect 40% of the world's population.
 Diseases from mosquitoes are estimated to kill 2.7 people per year.

 Duckweed as a Bio-Fuel